checkly/docs.checklyhq.com/site/content/docs/monitoring/allowlisting.md

 You can set the header at group-level using [API check defaults](/docs/groups/api-check-defaults/#headers--query-parameters) to have it applied to every API check in the group.
 {{</info>}}

-### Whitelisting browser checks with user agents
+### Allowlisting browser checks with user agents

-To whitelist browser checks, allow traffic with user agent containing `Checkly/<UUID>`, with `<UUID>` being your shortened Checkly ID or another chosen value.
+To allowlist browser checks, allow traffic with user agent containing `Checkly/<UUID>`, with `<UUID>` being your shortened Checkly ID or another chosen value.

 You will then be able to set up the matching user agent in your browser checks using Playwright's [`userAgent`](https://playwright.dev/docs/emulation#user-agent) property.